ahmed-taj/minipack/README.md

 #### 2. app.[ext]:

-Used as start point for your JavaScript (it will be transpiled if necessary) code, you should import all your scripts here.
+Used as a start point for your JavaScript (it will be transpiled if necessary) code, you should import all your scripts here.

 **Example:**